-When you're figuring out which type of luggage to buy for your next trip, you're faced with a difficult choice: Should you go with a two-wheeled bag or a four-wheeled bag?
+When you're figuring out which type of luggage to buy for your next trip, you're faced with many difficult choices—duffel or suitcase, checked or carry on, two wheels or four wheels?
 Decisions, decisions!
+Read on for help with that last one, to decide if you should go with a two-wheeled bag or a four-wheeled bag.

 Each offers its share of pros and cons.
 To help you figure out which bag is best for your specific traveling needs, Jeff in the marketing department at Eagle Creek, kindly weighed in on the topic and shared everything that you need to know.

 Many people find it easier to move this kind of luggage.
 "Four wheels offer effortless mobility.
 They glide across smooth surfaces.
 It really helps people with joint issues, because it takes the pressure off of your elbow and wrist," says Jeff.
 You can roll this kind closer to your body, so you're not dragging it a few feet behind you and potentially tripping other travelers.
 Frequent travelers love them because they're easier to shimmy sideways down an airplane aisle.

 2. What are some cons to having 4-wheeled luggage?